 All new impounding structures regardless of their hazard potential classification, shall include a device to permit draining of the impoundment within a reasonable period of time as determined by the owner's licensed professional engineer, subject to approval by the director.

+Statutory Authority: §10.1-605 of the Code of Virginia.
 Historical Notes: Derived from VR625-01-00 §5.5, eff.
 February 1, 1989.

 4VAC50-20-290.
 Life of the impounding structure.